NIEM/NIEM-Metamodel/Intro to NIEM Model Instances/Introduction to NIEM Model Instances.md

 Additionally, UML tools use XMI as a format for exchanging diagrams, but implementation of XMI across tools and versions isn't as stable and reliable as needed.

-**A key benefit of the Metamodel is that the NIEM Model Instance can be readily converted to UML/XMI.**
+**A key benefit of the Metamodel is that NIEM Common Model Format can be readily converted to UML/XMI.**

 ## Getting Started with the Metamodel